kj3002/fin440tradingbot/README.md

 FIN 440 Trading Algorithms

 ### Overview
 This code is based on trading games from FIN 440, using a variety of methods in order to maximize returns.
-My performance before creating the algorithms was average to below-average.
+The class did not require, nor expect any coding.
+However, my performance before creating the algorithms was average to below-average.
 After, I was consistently in the top 5.
 Below is some context to some of the games.

 ### Methodology
 The code continuously pings the server for updated information.
 Note that the program is limited to 100 pings per second, therefore a wait must be added to slow down.
 In the last game, EV2_bot, two threads were created in order to gain maximum efficiency between displaying data (which takes a very long time), and running the algorithm (which takes very little time).